Industry knowledge

 The Classification of Silk Blend Fabric

-Here are some common classifications for silk blend fabrics:
+Here are some common classifications for

 Silk Blend: This refers to any fabric that combines silk with one or more other fibers.
 The blend can vary in terms of the percentage of silk and the type of fiber used.
 Common silk blends include silk/cotton, silk/wool, silk/linen, and silk/polyester.